Raspberry vs Blackberry - Health impact and Nutrition Comparison

 Diets and weight loss

 For overall weight loss and calorie deficit, blackberries and raspberries are highly recommended.
-Replacing snacks with these berries is a very good alternative to a chocolate bar for example.
-Even in breakfast instead of adding peanut butter, adding berries would be less caloric and richer in fibers, promoting overall weight loss and a healthy gastrointestinal tract.
+Replacing snacks with these berries is a very good alternative to a chocolate bar, for example.
+Even in breakfast, instead of adding peanut butter, berries would be less caloric and richer in fibers, promoting overall weight loss and a healthy gastrointestinal tract.
 Moreover, blackberries have anti-obesity properties.

 Blackberries and raspberries are highly recommended to be consumed in a vegan diet.
 Although not rich in proteins, they provide good amounts of antioxidants and flavor to the foods or fruit bowls that they are associated with.

-Eating blackberries have shown a contribution to the decrease in fat deposition in the coronary arteries, the arteries that surround the heart.
-This means that there is a decreased incidence of myocardial infarctions, heart attack, and ischemia of the heart.
+Eating blackberries has contributed to the decrease in fat deposition in the coronary arteries, the arteries that surround the heart.
+This means a decreased incidence of myocardial infarctions, heart attack, and ischemia of the heart.
 (2)

 Eating raspberries is directly associated with decreased blood vessel diseases, decreased risks of hypertension, and overall improvement of cardiovascular health.
 (3)

-Blackberries are associated with increased insulin sensitivity in people who are at high risk of developing type 2 diabetes.
+Blackberries are associated with increased insulin sensitivity in people at high risk of developing type 2 diabetes.
 Thus, a decreased risk of developing type 2 diabetes.
-(4)
+(2)

-On the other hand, raspberries are directly associated with decreased risks of metabolic syndrome which means decreased risks of developing type 2 diabetes.
-(5)
+On the other hand, raspberries are directly associated with decreased risks of metabolic syndrome, which means decreased risks of developing type 2 diabetes.
+(3)

 Raspberries are rich in polyphenols which have an anti-inflammatory role.

-Both in blackberry and raspberry, the anti-inflammatory characteristic of both is very important because of the reduction of inflammation and oxidative stress, which lead to reducing risks of developing cancer.
-(7)
+Both in blackberry and raspberry, the anti-inflammatory characteristic of both is significant because of the reduction of inflammation and oxidative stress, which lead to reducing risks of developing cancer.
+(3)

 Blackberries have anti-tumor characteristics that induce cancer cell death by its apoptotic factors.
-In addition, blackberries are rich in lignan which has a characteristic of decreasing risks of breast cancer in post-menopausal women.
-(8)
+In addition, blackberries are rich in lignan, which has a characteristic of decreasing risks of breast cancer in post-menopausal women.
+(5)

 In addition to the above, the anti-inflammatory characteristics of blackberry and raspberry reduce the risks of cancer development.